 - repair/improving a house or similar asset to get a better selling price

-In general a loan for buying things that increase in value, produce an income, increase human capital or are to be used for business purpose is classified as good debt.
-Such loans typically offer a tax deduction on the interest and in some cases on principal.
-Home and educational loans offer deductions to individual tax payers.
+In general, a loan for buying things that increase in value, produce an income, increase human capital or are to be used for business purposes is classified as good debt.
+Such loans typically offer a tax deduction on the interest and in some cases on the principal.
+Home and educational loans offer deductions to individual taxpayers.

-The opposite examples are taking a loan like:
+The opposite example are taking a loan like: